 Leigh also leads her own small groups, with which she has performed at many of Washington, DC’s top jazz venues including Blues Alley, Twins Jazz, Jazz Night in DC at Westminster Presbyterian, the Atlas Performing Arts Center, Jazz at the Garden, The Mansion at Strathmore, and the Takoma Park JazzFest, among others.
 Her debut quintet recording, "Strunkin',: was released in 2016 to great critical acclaim.

 Leigh’s work has been performed by college and professional jazz ensembles throughout the country.
-DIVA has recorded a number of her arrangements; her original composition “East Coast Andy” is the opening track on the band’s most recent CD, The DIVA Jazz Orchestra 25th Anniversary Project.
-Other arranging credits include horn section writing for recordings by Chuck Brown and Eva Cassidy and orchestrations for the critically acclaimed show Maurice Hines is Tappin’ Thru Life.
+DIVA has recorded a number of her arrangements; her original composition “East Coast Andy” is the opening track on The DIVA Jazz Orchestra 25th Anniversary Project.
+Other arranging credits include horn section writing for recordings by Chuck Brown and Eva Cassidy and orchestrations for the critically acclaimed show Maurice Hines Tappin’ Thru Life.

 Leigh earned her doctorate from George Mason University.
 She also holds two master's degrees from University of Maryland, and a bachelor's from Berklee College of Music.
 She is a member of the Jazz Studies Department at University of Maryland, where she teaches Jazz Theory and Jazz Arranging.
-She has served on faculty of Towson University, teaching Jazz History, and at George Mason University, teaching Fundamentals of Rock, Blues, and Jazz, an online course she developed at the University's request.
+She has served on faculty of Towson University teaching Jazz History, and at George Mason University teaching Fundamentals of Rock, Blues, and Jazz, an online course she was asked to develop.

 California native Jennifer Krupa is an active trombonist and composer in Washington, D.C.
 A member of the United States Navy Band Commodores jazz ensemble, Jen also performs regularly with the Smithsonian Jazz Masterworks Orchestra; Sherrie Maricle and the DIVA Jazz Orchestra; and her own group, JLQ, with saxophonist Leigh Pilzer.